 4Ask questions.
 If your loved one continues to show reluctance about seeing a doctor, you may want to probe them for more information.
 Figuring out where the root of their hesitation is can help you come up with a viable solution.You might ask, “Do you not like your doctor?”, “What don’t you like about going to the doctor?”, or “Are you worried about something in particular?”
 You might also take a more straightforward path by asking “Why don’t you want to see the doctor?”X

 5Discuss the consequences of denial.
 In some cases, people may avoid seeing a doctor because they are not yet ready to accept the realities of a situation.
 Maybe a loved one in remission for cancer starts losing weight or re-experiencing symptoms.
 Perhaps an aging parent keeps forgetting things.
 These people may be reluctant to see the doctor because the outcome is more than they can face at the moment.XTrustworthy SourceMayo ClinicEducational website from one of the world’s leading hospitalsGo to sourceIn such situations, you must make your loved one consider the consequences if they don’t take actions.
 For instance, the cancer may return at full force if they don’t start treatment right away.
-Or, a parent with loss may carelessly hurt themselves or get lost.Method 2Method 2 of 3:Figuring Out a Solution
+Or, a parent with memory loss may carelessly hurt themselves or get lost.Method 2Method 2 of 3:Figuring Out a Solution

 1Find an ally.
-Oftentimes, members are more open to listening to outsiders than their own relatives.
+Oftentimes, family members are more open to listening to outsiders than their own relatives.
 A respected family friend or community leader may be able to bring up the topic in a way that your relative is receptive to.
-Pinpoint who in your loved one’s they hold in high esteem.
+Pinpoint who in your loved one’s life they hold in high esteem.
 Then, ask this person to assist in your cause.

 2Let them choose the doctor.
 Gender differences, cultural barriers, and even educational gaps may affect a person’s decision not to see a doctor.
 If this is the case with your loved one, try to work with them in choosing a healthcare provider that aligns with their beliefs and makes them more comfortable.XFor example, your relative may prefer a practitioner of traditional medicine to a Western-style physician.
 If your loved one is a female, she may prefer to be seen by a female physician.
 If they don’t like hospitals, look for a small, independent practice.Set up a consultation with the doctor so that your loved one can meet them before being examined.Work with them to conduct research and find a credentialed provider who can address your loved one’s needs while easing their distress, too.